Kenneth Wilkinson

 I set my target levels in meter plugins to get a sense of audio levels as I work.
 I aim to get a good dynamic range for acoustic recordings, avoiding compression as much as possible.

-Some great sources about recording:
+Sources about recording:

 https://soundclass.dk